Cat Care 101: A Guide for New Cat Owners

 To avoid this problem, be sure to brush your cat regularly.

-If your cat sheds a lot or is a longer-haired cat that's prone to getting mats, you may want to consider the FURminator De-Shedding Tool for Cats in addition to your cat's regular brush.
+If your cat sheds a lot or is a medium or long-haired cat that's prone to getting mats, you may want to consider the FURminator De-Shedding Tool for Cats in addition to your cat's regular brush.
 It’s a special metal shedding tool that removes more hair than a standard brush.